 Q: How do gas fireplaces work?

 A: Fireplaces in general work on a simple concept.
 Fuel is burned to produce heat, which is relished on chilly days.
 A gas fireplace replaces traditional firewood with natural gas or propane.
 Depending on the type of fireplace, a venting system may or may not be needed.
-This is because there are hardly any fumes or debris produced inside your home even after prolonged use of the fireplace.
-Gas fireplaces also eradicate the need to gather, dry and chop wood to light a fire for a few hours.
+This is because there are hardly any fumes or debris produced inside your home even after prolonged use of a gas fireplace.
+Gas fireplaces also eradicate the need to gather dry and chopped wood to light a fire for a few hours.
 Simply turning on a switch can produce a hearty fire that can be enjoyed for hours on end.

 Q: What are the best features of a gas fireplace?